vispower/teamplatform-api/comment.md

 ```

 This will return `200 Ok`, with a representation of the comment just created in the response body if the creation was a success.
-`<commentable>` can not be comments itself.
-So, `POST /comments` is not allowed and will return `400 Bad Request`.
+Because `<commentable>` can not be comments itself, `POST /comments` is not allowed and will return `400 Bad Request`.
-If the commentable is not editable by you, server will respond with `403 Forbidden`
+If the commentable is not editable by you, server will respond with `403 Forbidden`.

 Create Reply
 --------------